Is the Alaskan Klee Kai the right breed for you?

 They have two types of coats, their under coat which is the plush and soft first layer and the top coat which

 is made up of more coarse guard hairs.
 Blowing coat means that they will lose their undercoat.
 When this happens, their coat will come out in tufts of fur.
 A good bath to loosen up that hair and brushing frequently will go a long way.
 You may also opt for bringing your little fur ball to the groomer to help get the undercoat out during the blow.
 NEVER USE A FURMINATOR AND ALWAYS TELL YOUR GROOMER TO NOT USE ONE.
-A Furminator is actually a blade that will cut the undercoat, doing so will cause your Alaskan Klee Kai's coat to grow back in improperly.
+A Furminator is actually a blade that will cut through to the coat, doing so will cause your Alaskan Klee Kai's coat to grow back in improperly.
 This tool should never be used on a double coated breed.
 Alaskan klee kai can also blow out their top coat.
 This does not happen as frequently as blowing out the under coat.
+Never shave your AKK.

 Q: What is the temperament of the Alaskan Klee Kai like?